MegaMek/megamek/megamek/data/mechfiles/unsupported/readme.txt

 This makes them a good place for official units that have technology that is not yet supported by MegaMek.
 You probably don't want to place units that are "mostly supported" in here though.
-For example: the Phoenix Hawk PXH-7CS mech has an iNarc system (which is not yet supported), but MegaMek will load all the other equipment for that mech just fine.
+For example, if you have a unit that has an unsupported secondary weapon system or electronics system, MegaMek will be able to load everything else and the unit will be playable.
+The unsupported equipment won't be able to be used.